Cambodia Self-Help Demining was officially founded in 2007 by Aki Ra, a Khmer man and former child soldier.

 What most of our visitors want to know is why does Aki Ra do this?
 Aren’t there other, larger demining groups?

 Yes.
 There are approximately 7 main demining groups within Cambodia, we are one of them, but those other, larger groups cannot be everywhere.
 With our dedication to smaller minefields in rural areas, we are still able to accomplish hard work.
 We make life safer for thousands of people everyday.
 Unfortunately, demining work for all groups is costly.
 Each group requires specific training, gear, and equipment as well as requires an on-call ambulance.
 To keep these groups running we survive off of donations.

 With your help CSHD is working to make Cambodia safer for its people.
 With your help, Aki Ra is working to make Cambodia safer for its future.

 Support CSHD today!
 Make a difference!

-EOD Team 1 is funded by Good Hands (in association with the Korean International Cooperation Agency) and Landmine Relief Fund.
+Demining Team EOD is funded by Good Hands (in association with the Korean International Cooperation Agency) and Landmine Relief Fund.
 This team works with the demining team in clearing minefields.

 EOD Team 4 is also a mobile team, and they are funded by World Without Mines.